rsoumail/c-the-phenomenon-of-interference/README.md

 # Phenomeon of Interfernce using process and manage interferences

 This program allows three process to make some transactions in a bank.
-It's about to do credit, debit and transfer operations without interferences occures.
+It's about to do credit, debit and transfer operations without interferences occures by using threads or process.

 ### What is this repository for? ###